TVF Resource Center

 Who invented nylon?

-Wallace Carothers (1896-1937) is the father of nylon, polyester, and neoprene.
+Wallace Carothers (1896-1937) is the father of nylon fabric, polyester fabric, and neoprene.
 In 1940, the first nylon stockings went on sale as an inexpensive alternative to silk and approximately five million pairs were sold on the first day alone.
 Nylon sales boomed during WWII when it was needed for parachutes and other military-related equipment.

 Fun fact: DuPont launched nylon commercially, initially with plastic toothbrushes.